 Join Me and Mr. Yoshino to Expand Your Chain of Learning

-If youâre interested in developing your purpose as a leader, and aligning your actions and habits with people centered leadership, join Mr. Yoshino’s and my upcoming 90-minute workshop: Expand Your Chain of Learning: A Leaderâs Role in Developing People the Toyota Way With Isao Yoshino and Katie Anderson.
-Learn more and register here.
+If youâre interested in developing your purpose as a leader, and aligning your actions and habits with people centered leadership, join Mr. Yoshino’s and my on-demand workshop: Expand Your Chain of Learning: A Leaderâs Role in Developing People the Toyota Way.

-And if learning in a community of like-minded people sounds like something that would excite and challenge you, join the next Leading to Learn Accelerator cohort, which kicks off in March.
+And if learning in a community of like-minded people sounds like something that would excite and challenge you, join the self-paced Leading to Learn Accelerator Foundations.

 I guarantee that it will be one of the most transformational experiences of your life, in which youâll explore how to discover your people, and support them as they learn, grow, develop and succeed.